threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ### The problem

-But the email can't be longer than 64 characters so we can send > 72 characters email.
+But the email can't be longer than 64 characters so we can't send > 72 characters email.

 ```js
 if (nEmail.length > 64) {